kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 > As will be explained later these two types have very important positions in the hierarchy of types

 I don't think `never` is a good name.
 Maybe `impossible` or `CannotExist` is alternative better names for thinking about this type.
-We can reason that it has no entries as if ask for something `impossible`, then you are stuck.
+We can reason that it has no members as if ask for something `impossible`, then you are stuck.
 You can't pass `5`, or a `"Hello World"` or a `Boat` *as they all exist*.

 ## Conjugations of types
 There are two forms of binary conjugations of types and their properties.
 Binary here meaning that there are two types being joined.
 This results in its own type as so we can form a recursive definition of a type.